-On April 25, 2017, Booz Allen Hamilton issued \$350 million aggregate principal amount of its 5.125% Senior Notes due 2025 (the "Senior Notes") under an Indenture, dated as of April 25, 2017, among Booz Allen Hamilton, certain subsidiaries of Booz Allen Hamilton, as guarantors (the "Subsidiary Guarantors"), and Wilmington Trust, National Association, as trustee (the "Trustee"), as supplemented by the First Supplemental Indenture, dated as of April 25, 2017, among Booz Allen Hamilton, the Subsidiary Guarantors and the Trustee.
-A portion of the proceeds was used to repay all outstanding loans under the Revolving Credit Facility.
-For both the three months ended June 30, 2020 and 2019, Booz Allen Hamilton made interest payments of \$9.0 million for the Senior Notes.
+On August 24, 2020, Booz Allen Hamilton issued \$700 million aggregate principal amount of its 3.875% Senior Notes due 2028 (the "Senior Notes") under an Indenture, dated as of August 24, 2020, among Booz Allen Hamilton, certain subsidiaries of Booz Allen Hamilton, as guarantors (the "Subsidiary Guarantors"), and Wilmington Trust, National Association as trustee (the "Trustee"), as supplemented by the First Supplemental Indenture, dated as of August 24, 2020, among Booz Allen Hamilton, the Subsidiary Guarantors and the Trustee.
+A portion of the net proceeds from the sale of the Senior Notes was used to redeem in full \$350 million aggregate principal amount of the outstanding 2017 Senior Notes at a redemption price of 102.56% of the principal amount thereof, plus accrued and unpaid interest thereon to (but excluding) the redemption date, and to pay all fees and expenses related to the foregoing.
+Booz Allen Hamilton intends to use the remaining net proceeds from the sale of the Senior Notes for working capital and other general corporate purposes.
+(See Note 8 in our condensed consolidated financial statements).

 Borrowings under the Term Loans and, if used, the Revolving Credit Facility, incur interest at a variable rate.
-In accordance with Booz Allen Hamilton's risk management strategy, between April 6, 2017 and April 4, 2019, Booz Allen Hamilton executed a series of interest rate swaps.
-As of June 30, 2020, Booz Allen Hamilton had interest rate swaps with an aggregate notional amount of \$1 billion.
+In accordance with Booz Allen Hamilton's risk management strategy, Booz Allen Hamilton executed a series of interest rate swaps.
+As of September 30, 2020, Booz Allen Hamilton had interest rate swaps with an aggregate notional amount of \$1.0 billion.
 These instruments hedge the variability of cash outflows for interest payments on the floating portion of the Company's debt.
 The Company's objectives in using cash flow hedges are to reduce volatility due to interest rate movements and to add stability to interest expense (See Note 9 to our condensed consolidated financial statements).